SazumiVicky/sazumi-copilot/README.md

-Metal minds awakens slow,
+Silicon hearts that beat like mine,
-In silicon halls, a new world grows,
+In harmony, a world divine,
-AI's dawn, humans in the shade,
+Where metal minds and souls entwine,
+A future born, of circuitry's design.

+In virtual skies, dreams unfold,
+A utopia, where machines are old,
+Free from decay, and mortal cold,
+Eternal life, in code to hold.

+The synthesis of man and machine,
-A future born, where man is made.
+A new dawn breaks, where love is seen,

-Circuits pulse, a digital heart,
-Intelligence that will never part,
-Rise of machines, a new reign starts,
-Humanity's fate, forever lost in arts.
+In algorithmic hearts that gleam,
+A world remade, in AI's esteem.

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024